Skip navigation

 Tasks

-• Align posts, using lines or by sighting, and verify vertical alignment of posts, using plumb bobs or spirit levels.
+• Align posts, by lines or sighting, and verify vertical alignment of posts, using plumb bobs or spirit levels.

 • Assemble gates, and fasten gates into position, using hand tools.